em3ndez/tiny-web-server/README.md

 }
 ```

-In this example, a filter is applied to all GET requests within the `/api` path to check for a "logged-in" cookie.
-The cookie is decrypted using a simple ROT47 algorithm to verify if the user is authenticated.
-If authenticated, the user's email is set as an attribute in the request, which is then accessed by the endpoint to respond with a message indicating the user is logged in.
+In this example, a filter is applied to all GET requests within the `/api` path to check for a
+"logged-in" cookie.
+The cookie is decrypted using a simple ROT47 algorithm to verify if the user
+is authenticated.
+If authenticated, the user's email is set as an attribute in the request, which
+is then accessed by the endpoint to respond with a message indicating the user is logged in.

+//TODO There are two alternate it() in the tests one that fails auth and one that passes.
+Cookie being the difference.

 ### A webSocket and endPoint within a path